crissdev/gulp-props/README.md

 Append the extension (`.js` or `.json`) instead of replacing it.

-_Useful if the property files doens't have an extension._
+_Useful if the property file doesn't have an extension._

 ## License